sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>graphviz-gd</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Graphviz plugin for renderers based on gd
+Short desc    : Graphviz plugin for renderers based on gd
 URL          : http://www.graphviz.org/
-Лицензия     : EPL-1.0
+License      : EPL-1.0
-Описание     : Graphviz plugin for renderers based on gd.
+Descript     : Graphviz plugin for renderers based on gd.
 (Unless you absolutely have to use
              : GIF, you are recommended to use the PNG format instead because of the better
              : quality anti-aliased lines provided by the cairo+pango based renderer.)
 ```